hphelion/documentation/commercial/GA1/ceph/commercial.ceph-manual-install.md

 	/dev/sda1 	  2048 390611039 195304496 5 Extended

-2. Execute the following command for the second partition on the same disk:
+2. To create the second partition on the same disk, enter:

 	Command (m for help): n
 	Partition type: